Friktata/sdlua/README.md

 Each script is small, well-commented, and designed to showcase specific features.

-All it does is render and display a surface and an image - these are responsive, if you press the `f` key the app toggles between fullscreen and windowed modes.
+All it does is render and display a surface and an image and makes responsive.
+If you press the `f` key the app toggles between fullscreen and windowed modes.

 We can use the `p` key to pause/resume the track, or if the track ends we can press